mvolkmann/blog/src/content-security-policy.md

 To specify where reports will be sent, add the `report-uri` directive with a value that is the URL where POST requests will be sent.
-This can be added to the value of the `Content-Security-Policy` or `Content-Security-Policy-Report` header.
+This can be added in the `Content-Security-Policy` or `Content-Security-Policy-Report` header.
 There is no need to supply both headers.

 The `report-uri` directive must be specified in an HTTP response header,